-If, like me, you love dessert but don’t always want a sugar-laden one – try these easy baked apricots.
+If, like me, you love dessert but don’t always want a sugar-laden one – try these easy baked apricots with yoghurt and pistachios.

-It really is an effortless dessert recipe.
-It brings together the natural sweetness of apricots and is both elegant and simple.
+It really is an effortless recipe.
+It brings together the natural sweetness of apricots but is a really elegant and simple dessert to make and share.

 - Fresh apricots